ShermainePeh08/tp/docs/DeveloperGuide.md

 **MSS**

-1. User chooses to archive a vendor contact by providing their email.
+1. User chooses to archive a vendor contact and provides their email.
 2. VV validates the email and moves the contact from the active to the archived contact list.

 Use case ends.

 **Extensions**

 * 1a.
+VV detects no email provided.
+    * 1a1.
+VV rejects the command and displays an error message indicating invalid command format.

+      Use case ends.

+* 1b.
+VV detects invalid email provided.
+    * 1b1.
+VV rejects the command and displays an error message.

+      Use case resumes from step 1.

+* 1c.
 VV detects that no contact with the given email exists.
-    * 1a1.
+    * 1c1.
 VV displays an error indicating no vendor was found with that email.

       Use case ends.

-* 1b.
+* 1d.
 VV detects that the contact is already archived.
-    * 1b1.
+    * 1d1.
 VV displays an error indicating the vendor is already archived and suggests using restore instead.

       Use case ends.

 **Use case: UC7 - Restore an Archived Vendor Contact**